Reenook/portfolio/README.md

 # Portfolio

-A simple react portfolio made with tailwind css and fraer motion
+A simple react portfolio made with tailwind css and framer motion